virtualpublicistcom/docs/source/docs/inbox.md

 ### **Inbox**
 This is where you'll receive and manage incoming messages resulting from your outreach campaigns.

-Use the dropdown menu to filter emails by:

-- **All**: View all received emails.
-- **Unread**: Quickly access emails you haven't opened yet.
-- **Archived**: Easily review emails you've archived previously.

 ### **Archived**
 Access your **archived emails** here to review previous messages and keep track of your communications.